magicmomo123/WBCS/arya/README.md

 The USB C connector was also hard to solder because of the pin design.
 Found out from some other groups and students that it is possible to flash the ESP by simply connecting the wires to individual ports.
 Ordered a connector on amazon that could power and flash the ESP conveniently.
 ![image](https://user-images.githubusercontent.com/80484261/236362445-ed2d5cab-4dfe-48f4-8a85-dbcad461101d.png)
 Connector schematic

+Definitely going to use a micro usb or just go with the direct wire connectors in future.

 4/5